qgis/QGIS-Documentation/source/working/working_with_raster.rst

 of file types when loading a raster into QGIS.
 Other untested formats can be loaded by selecting *.*.

-Working with GRASS raster data is described in Section :ref:`sec:grass`.
+Working with GRASS raster data is described in Section :ref:`sec_grass`.

-.. index:: `label_whatsraster`

 What is raster data?
 ====================

-.. index:: `raster layers!definition`

 Raster data in GIS are matrices of discrete cells that represent features on, above or below the earth's surface.
 Each cell in the raster grid is the same